pith. sign in

 Referee Report

 Summary.
-The manuscript introduces JARVIS, a VLM-driven AR instruction system for cross-reality task guidance.
-It begins with a formative study identifying requirements for state awareness and cross-reality coordination, categorizing tasks into R2R, R2V, V2R, and V2V types.
-The system uses a single prompt to generate contextual step-by-step guidance with real-time state verification and adaptive visual feedback.
-A within-subjects user study (N=14) across four domains evaluates the system, claiming improvements in usability, workload, success rate, and visualization effectiveness over baselines.
+The manuscript introduces JARVIS, a VLM-driven augmented reality instruction system for cross-reality task guidance.
+It reports a formative study that categorizes tasks into four types (R2R, R2V, V2R, V2V) and identifies requirements for state awareness and cross-reality coordination.
+The system generates contextual step-by-step guidance from a single prompt with real-time state verification and adaptive visual feedback.
+A within-subjects user study (N=14) across four domains is claimed to demonstrate improvements in usability, workload, success rate, and visualization effectiveness over baselines.

 major comments (2)